oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Once a cloud app has been discovered and its usage reviewed it can be either Sanctioned (approved) or Unsanctioned (prohibited) via the Discovered Apps tab.
 By default, tagging a cloud app as unsanctioned does not block access directly but allows for the generation of a block script that can be downloaded from Defender for Cloud Apps and imported into a proxy or firewall appliance.
 If Defender for Cloud Apps is integrated with Defender for Endpoint, app access enforcement can be enabled to block access to apps marked as Unsanctioned.

-Cloud Discovery Design Decisions for all agencies and implementation types.
+Cloud Discovery Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---